 The Best Mac & Cheese Recipe

 • Plain Flour

-• The making of the cheese sauce starts with a roux, which consists of cooking and incorporating together equal parts of fat (butter/margarine in this case) and flour.
+• Making the cheese sauce starts with a roux, which consists of cooking and incorporating equal parts of fat (butter/margarine in this case) and flour.
 A roux acts as a base and a thickening agent for the sauce.

-• Whisk in the evaporated milk little by little when adding it to the roux.
-This is to avoid any lumps in the sauce.
-Whisk until smooth before the next addition of the liquid.
+• To prevent lumps in the sauce, whisk in the evaporated milk little by little when adding it to the roux.
+Whisk the sauce until smooth before adding more liquid.

+The Best Mac & Cheese Recipe